Frequently Asked Questions

 Formaldehyde is an important organic compound that exists naturally in food, the environment, and our bodies.
 Formaldehyde is biodegradable, meaning that it does not accumulate in the environment and since humans metabolize formaldehyde quickly, it does not accumulate in the body.
 In fact, the average person processes about 1.5 ounces of formaldehyde each day as part of normal human metabolism.

 Formaldehyde is an essential component in making common consumer items including medicines, vaccines, clothing, paper towels, furniture, cabinets, insulation and other building products.
-In the flooring industry, formaldehyde is commonly present in the glue used to make plywood and engineered flooring.
+In the flooring industry, formaldehyde is a common component in the glues used to make plywood and engineered flooring.

 As with many substances, method, quantity and consistency of exposure must be considered.
-Excessive exposure to formaldehyde, particularly in its gaseous form, may pose some risk to human health, and accordingly North American governments have established regulations to limit emissions composite wood products.
-They have created “CARB” (a California state regulation), “TSCA Title VI” (a US Federal regulation) and CANFER (the Canadian national regulation).
+Excessive exposure to formaldehyde, particularly in its gaseous form, may pose some risk to human health.
+Therefore, North American governments have established regulations to limit emissions from composite wood products.
+These regulations are “CARB” (a California state regulation), “TSCA Title VI” (a US Federal regulation) and CANFER (the Canadian national regulation).

 When you see a label on our finished flooring that says it is compliant for these programs, it indicates that it was made using a core of certified material and meets the specific documentary burden all programs require.
 In addition to meeting these regulations, as applicable, all Kentwood floors are also tested to comply with more comprehensive and stricter voluntary emissions control standards like CA 01350 and UL’s GREENGUARD Gold to ensure our products are low-emitting for multiple VOCs, not just formaldehyde.